siruthaya/ai-case-study/README.md

 * What field is the company in?
 Pharmacutical
+The company specilizes in Deep Learning, Drug Discovery, Artificial Intelligence, and Drug Development
 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
 Artificial Intelligence (AI) and Machine Learning:
 AI is being used to accelerate drug discovery and development processes